Meet The Team

 Jackie grew up in Stamford, CT, where she discovered her love of journalism as a writer and editor for her high school newspaper.
 As an undergraduate at Harvard, she studied education and co-founded a small nonprofit to help middle schoolers launch school newspapers.

 After graduating, Jackie spent four years teaching middle school English Language Arts at charter schools in Boston and New York City.
 She was a 2016 Teach For America corps member and earned her Master of Arts in Teaching degree from the Relay Graduate School of Education.
-She has also written and edited for Chalkbeat, an education news website, and currently works at Uptown Stories, a youth writing nonprofit in Washington Heights.
+She has also worked at Uptown Stories, a youth writing nonprofit in Washington Heights, and written for Chalkbeat, an education news website.
+She currently works in education consulting.

 Jackie is passionate about empowering students as writers and about the transformative impact of school journalism programs.
 She is excited to be leading Students Disrupting's inaugural Teacher Fellowship.